- Upcoming trips

 - Contact us

-A portion of the Back River borders the North Boundary of the Thelon Game Sanctuary.
-It is not uncommon to see plenty of the wildlife the arctic has to offer, which includes, Caribou, musk ox, tundra wolves, arctic fox, grizzly, wolverine, sik-sik (ground squirrel), willow ptarmigan, plover, molting Canadian geese, Laplander larkspur and bald eagle.
 The Baillie River is a hidden gem in the Barren lands.
 It displays a stunning Arctic landscape, flowing along the western boundary of the Thelon Game Sanctuary as it winds its way in a northerly direction for 215 km to the Back River.
-We will only paddle the northern portion of the Bailey + a section on the Back
+We will paddle all of the Bailey + a short section on the Back.
+It is not uncommon to see plenty of the wildlife the arctic has to offer, which includes, Caribou, musk ox, tundra wolves, arctic fox, grizzly, wolverine, sik-sik (ground squirrel), willow ptarmigan, plover, molting Canadian geese, Laplander larkspur and bald eagle.

 This as a remote river trip.
 The only access to this river directly is by chartered float or tundra tire plane.
 A background in tripping and whitewater paddling is an asset for this sort of trip.
 The whitewater ranges from class I and II with some class III, most ranging at class 11.
 One will experience the typical large waves; downstream V’s, boils and boil lines along with strong current.
 There will be some ledge and boulder rapids typical of northern rivers.
 Some rapids, depending on the paddler’s ability would require boat or shore scouting.
 The river boasts some braided channels and Islands which have to be carefully selected so one does not run out of water.
 The flow rate reached approximately 9 km per hour in some sections pushing us along rather nicely.
 That is not to say there are some slow sections.
 Fishing on the Baillie and Back is great with many opportunities for lake trout and Grayling where feeder streams come in or at the confluence of a river.
 The Average daily daytime temperatures range from 10 to 23 C. The Average nighttime temperatures range from 3 to 10 C. Often we experience plenty of clear sunny dry weather with some intermittent cloudy days, of course, cold and wet is possible, but the area is technically an arctic desert.
 We will have the canoes outfitted with a spray cover.